codedance/silken/README.md

 The general approach is as follows:

-1. The browser hits your controller code (e.g. servlet code, or an MVC framework like [HtmlEasy](http://code.google.com/p/htmleasy/), or [SpringMVC](http://static.springsource.org/spring/docs/2.0.x/reference/mvc.html) ).
+1. The requst/browser hits your controller code (e.g. servlet code, or an MVC framework like [HtmlEasy](http://code.google.com/p/htmleasy/), or [SpringMVC](http://static.springsource.org/spring/docs/2.0.x/reference/mvc.html) ).
-2. Your controller code generates the data parameters that will be consumed by the template by constructing a "model".  e.g. it may query a database and make ```Boat()``` POJO class.
+2. Your controller code generates the data parameters that will be consumed by the template by constructing a "model".  e.g. it may query a database and make a ```Boat()``` POJO class.
-3. The model is set as a *servlet request attribute*.
+3. The model is set as a [Servlet Request Attribute](http://docs.oracle.com/javaee/1.3/api/javax/servlet/ServletRequest.html).
-4. Finally, the controller code forwards/dispatches the request across to Silken to render the template.
+4. Finally, the controller code forwards/dispatches the request across to Silken and the template is rendered (returned to the browser).

 Data parameters (the model) are passed to the templates via a [request attribute](http://docs.oracle.com/javaee/1.3/api/javax/servlet/ServletRequest.html).